quatico-solutions/magellan/README.md

 ### 4.3 Update the Application to connect to the server

-create-react-app requires us to run the Magellan server in parallel to the react-scripts server, so we need to to configure the location where the server is running.
+create-react-app requires us to run the Magellan server in parallel to the react-scripts server, so we need to configure the location where the server is running.
 To do so, we need to add the following code to `src/App.tsx`

 ```diff